mendix/docs/content/refguide/web-modeler/microflows-wm.md

 *  You check the values that a user has entered, and you either show the user an error message or  another page
 *  You're creating a to-do list and you want to use custom logic when the status of the item on the list has changed

-To view the **Microflows** of your app in the Web Modeler, click the **Microflows** icon in the left menu bar:
+To view the microflows of your app in the Web Modeler, click the **Microflows** icon in the left menu bar:

 ![](attachments/microflows-wm/wm-micflows-icon.png)

 ## 2 Concepts and Definitions

 A microflow is like a flow chart.
 On a new microflow the start event (a starting point of the microflow represented by a green dot) and the end event (an end point of the microflow represented by a red dot) exist by default.
 They are also connected by a sequence flow (a line with an arrow), where you can add new events and activities.
-For more information, see [Creating a New Microflow](#creating-new-microflow).
+For more information, see section [3 Creating a New Microflow](#creating-new-microflow).

 ![](attachments/microflows-wm/wm-new-microflow-created.png)